jguida941/software-testing-handbook/README.md

 - **How to fix them** with systematic upgrades
 - **Before/after comparison** for learning

----

-## Repository Structure - THREE BRANCHES
+## Repository Structure: THREE BRANCHES

 | Branch | Role | Key Assets |
 |--------|------|------------|